-As at December 31, 2015, the Company had working capital of \$22.3 million (December 31, 2014 - \$5.8 million) and Shareholders' equity of \$20.0 million (December 31, 2014 - \$23.0 million).
+As at March 31, 2016, the Company had working capital of \$1.0 million (December 31, 2015 - \$22.3 million) and Shareholders' equity of \$22.0 million (December 31, 2015 - \$20.0 million).
 Working capital is defined as current assets less current liabilities.
-As at December 31, 2015, working capital includes \$22.8 million of cash, of which \$20.8 million (US\$15 million) is restricted cash.
-On January 4, 2016, such restricted cash was paid to Kennecott as part of the Company's earn-in to the Tamarack Project leaving the Company with approximately \$2.0 million in cash after such payment, to pay current liabilities of \$0.5 million.
+As at December 31, 2015, working capital included \$22.8 million of cash, of which \$20.8 million (US\$15 million) was restricted cash.
+On January 4, 2016, such restricted cash was paid to Kennecott as part of the Company's earn-in to the Tamarack Project.

-These consolidated financial statements have been prepared on a going concern basis which contemplates that the Company will continue in operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
+These condensed consolidated interim financial statements have been prepared on a going concern basis which contemplates that the Company will continue in operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue as a going concern is dependent on its ability to sell non-core assets, cut costs and/or raise financing.
 There can be no assurance that the Company will be successful in selling non-core assets, cutting sufficient costs and/or, in compliance with the RCF Loan Agreement (note 7(b)), raising financing to meet the Company's commitments.